 Development proposals should seek to protect and integrate with existing path networks, notably the Deeside Way which runs along the boundary of the site.

-Development proposals should incorporate and enhance Monaltrie Park, ensuring adequate space for the use of existing sports pitches and parking for events.
+Development proposals should incorporate and enhance Monaltrie Park, ensuring adequate space is provided for all the current facilities at the park including the existing sports pitches and car park.